Pradyuman7/Colour-Learning/README.md

 # Colour-Learning
-A simple machine learning webpage that understands and changes the colours according to the contrast.
+🔴 🔵 A simple machine learning webpage that understands and changes the 🌈 according to the contrast. 🔷 🔶